tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 We deployed half the nodes with a version of tremor that the newest version of librdkafka (1.0.0) that includes a fix for the issue mentioned above while.
 We expect the patched nodes to keep stable and the unpatched nodes to eventually fail with the bug.

-This never happend again.
+This never happened again.

 ### UDP GELF messages issue

 Issues:

-- Undocumented and non standard conform use of Decompress after chunking, this messages were discarded, this was falsly attributed to tremor
+- Undocumented and nonstandard conform use of Decompress after chunking, these messages were discarded, this was falsely attributed to tremor
-- Setup was spanning the WAN using local Logstas and WAN connected Tremor causing MTU issues that was not documented and falsly attributed to tremor
+- Setup was spanning the WAN using local Logstas and WAN connected Tremor causing MTU issues that was not documented and falsely attributed to tremor
-- Using a non standard conform GELF header for 'uncompressed' caused those datapoints to be discarded, this was falsly attributed to tremor
+- Using a nonstandard conform GELF header for 'uncompressed' caused those datapoints to be discarded, this was falsely attributed to tremor
-- the UDP buffer on the Tremor and logstash hosts were configured differently causing the tremor host to have signifiantly less buffer causing some messages to be discarded in the OS UDP stack, this was falsly attributed to tremor
+- the UDP buffer on the Tremor and logstash hosts were configured differently causing the tremor host to have significantly less buffer causing some messages to be discarded in the OS UDP stack, this was falsely attributed to tremor
-- A tool called udp_replay was used to copy data from a logstash host to a tremor host, this tool truncated the udp payload, this paylopad could no longer be decompressed making this packages fail, this was falsy attributed to trmeor
+- A tool called udp_replay was used to copy data from a logstash host to a tremor host, this tool truncated the UDP payload, this payload could no longer be decompressed making this packages fail, this was falsy attributed to trmeor
-- Some clients send a empty tailing message with a bad segment index (n+1) causing error messages to apear in the logs, this is valid behaviour but were flagged as a 'bug' in tremor because logstash does silently drop those.
+- Some clients send a empty tailing message with a bad segment index (n+1) causing error messages to appear in the logs, this is valid behavior but were flagged as a 'bug' in tremor because logstash does silently drop those.
 - Some clients reuse the sequence number - this can lead to bad messages when UDP packages interleave, tremor reports those incidents and will likely be flagged as buggy because of it.
 - MIO's UDP with edge-poll stops receiving data [ticket](https://github.com/tokio-rs/mio/issues/1076) we switched to level poll which solves this.
-- PCAP files seem to include lots of invlaid gelfs when replaying
+- PCAP files seem to include lots of invalid gelfs when replaying
 - When replaying the pacap the tool shows the following error. thread 'main' panicked at 'called `Result::unwrap()` on an `Err` value: Error(WrongField("PacketHeader.incl_len (288) > PacketHeader.orig_len (272)"), State { next_error: None, backtrace: None })', src/libcore/result.rs:999:5